Lake Chiemsee with the Bavarian Alps in the background.

 Sporty cyclists or e-bike fans choose the almost 60-kilometre Chiemsee cycle path, which leads along unpaved roads, asphalt cycle tracks and side roads.
 The path not only follows part of the shoreline, but is also one of the most beautiful cycle paths in Bavaria with great viewpoints overlooking the Herreninsel and Fraueninsel islands or the mountains.
 If that's not enough, you can also take a multi-day tour around the region or opt for a road bike route.
 The Chiemsee circular route, a cycle path running directly along the water, requires a more leisurely pace, as this tour is shared with pedestrians at times.
 Chiemseeringlinie, a bus that circles the lake several times a day, offers barrier-free travel.

-Travelling to the Chiemsee: Coming from Munich
+Travelling to the Chiemsee: How to get there from Munich

 If you want to travel to the Chiemsee by car, take the A8 highway in the direction of Salzburg.
 It usually takes about an hour to get to Prien.
 The road that passes close to the southern Chiemsee is particularly beautiful.
 A more sustainable and convenient alternative is to travel by train with Deutsche Bahn or Meridian: This way, you can reach Prien in less than an hour and then continue by boat, bus, bike, the Chiemsee train or on foot.
 For a day trip with a maximum of five people, the Bayern Ticket or the Guten Tag Ticket are worthwhile.